The South Carolina Governor's School for Science and Mathematics (GSSM) respects the privacy of students, their families, our employees, and visitors.

 Use, Collection and Retention of Personal Identifiable Information

-The Internet Protocol (IP) addresses of computers used to visit GSSM Web sites from off-campus Internet access sites are noted as part of the statistical analysis used to manage and improve GSSM's Web site.
+The Internet Protocol (IP) addresses of computers used to visit GSSM websites from off-campus Internet access sites are noted as part of the statistical analysis used to manage and improve GSSM's website.
 However, GSSM does not attempt to gain personally identifiable information on individual users or to associate individual users with IP such addresses.
-IP addresses obtained from computers connecting to GSSM's on-campus network are treated differently: they are associated with identifiable user information for the purposes of determining eligibility to access information resources and to investigate violations of GSSM's Appropriate Use Policy.
+IP addresses obtained from computers connecting to GSSM's on-campus network are treated differently: they are associated with identifiable user information for the purposes of determining eligibility to connect to the school's networked resources, to access information resources, and to investigate violations of GSSM's Appropriate Use Policy.

 Use of Constituent E-mail Addresses

-Other non-GSSM Web sites may be linked through the GSSM Web site.
+Other non-GSSM websites may be linked through the GSSM website.
 Many of these sites may operate under different privacy standards.
-Visitors to those Web sites are advised to check the privacy statements of those sites and be very cautious about providing personally identifiable information without a clear understanding of how the information will be used.
+Visitors to those websites are advised to check the privacy statements of those sites and be cautious when providing personally identifiable information without a clear understanding of how the information will be used.

 Sharing Information with Third Parties

-GSSM occasionally shares personally identifiable information about its students with contracted third parties for the purposes of offering products and services to GSSM families.
-Examples include photography services, online college counseling services and class ring distributors.
+GSSM will share personally identifiable information about its students and families with a limited number of selected third parties for the purposes of offering products and services often requested by GSSM families.
+Examples include photography and portrait services, online college counseling services, and class ring distributors.

 Limiting Access to Personally Identifiable Information

-GSSM has taken steps to limit access to personally identifiable information to GSSM faculty and staff who require access in order to perform their assigned duties.
-GSSM has notified and instructed its staff of their responsibilities concerning the protection of personally identifiable information.
+GSSM takes steps to limit access to personally identifiable information to GSSM faculty and staff who require access in order to perform their assigned duties.
+GSSM instructs its staff of their responsibilities concerning the protection of personally identifiable information.

 Inquiries and Comments